Igbemo/requirement-analysis/README.md

 Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.

+# 5. Use Case Diagrams
+1. what is Use Case Diagram: Is a type of Unified Modeling Language (UML) diagram used to represent the interactions between users (actors) and a system.Ot tells us how different users interact with features and functions of an app.

+2. Benefit of Use Case Diagrams
+i.
+Help identify and clarify system requirements. ii.
+Improve communication between developers and stakeholders. iii.
+Provide a clear overview of user roles and system functionality. iv.
+Serve as a foundation for creating test cases.

+The Use Case Diagram

 # 6. Acceptance Criteria
 The importance of Acceptance Criteria in Requirement Analysis:
 	Ensure all parties have a clear understanding of feature requirements.